froggestspirit/SDATTool/README.md

 To make better use of the -or option, first unpack a SDAT, then re-build it with -or.
 After, unpack that new SDAT, and rebuild that new one with -o

+To build with different sets of files (new files, or removing files for example), the FileBlock.json and InfoBlock.json should be modified appropriately.

 New in version 1.4.0: